-Justice Department Watchdog Report On Russia Investigation Due Monday
+DOJ Watchdog On Russia Probe: No Evidence Of Bias, But Problems With Surveillance

 There's no evidence of that, although the bureau did use a confidential source — a former professor — to make contact with Page and other Trump aides in 2016 to try to find out what they knew about possible coordination with Russia.

-Russian interlocutors were offering Trump campaign aides "dirt" on Hillary Clinton, "off the record" meetings and trips to Russia in 2016, investigators have found.
+Russian interlocutors offered Trump campaign aides "dirt" on Hillary Clinton, "off the record" meetings and trips to Russia in 2016, investigators have found.
 The FBI probe that uncovered those activities eventually was taken over by Mueller after he was appointed special counsel in May 2017.

+Durham is believed to be looking into what prompted that first phase of the investigation in the spring and summer of 2016.

 Durham's work began as an administrative review and was upgraded to a criminal investigation in October.
 It is unclear when Durham's inquiry might wrap up.